kuanrcl/MySQL_EE_Workshop/Lab11/Readme.md

-We will use Visual Studio Code with XDev API to work with JSON in MySQL
+We will use Eclipse to develop a simple Java application to MySQL